61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 QR code certificate

-After the availability of COVID-19 vaccines in Europe, authorities and enterprises obligated the public to have a vaccination certificate for unrestricted mobility.
+After the COVID-19 vaccines became available in Europe, authorities and enterprises obligated the public to have a vaccination certificate for unrestricted mobility.

-These unique QR codes hold information about an individual’s vaccination, testing, and recovery status for secure verification.
-This resulted in seamless travel and establishment entry.
+These unique QR codes hold information about an individual’s vaccination, testing, and recovery status for secure verification, resulting in seamless travel and establishment entry.

 Part 3: QR code usage around the world